The purpose of the policy is to:

 If an employee is sick, the following is expected:

 - The employee must call into the office prior to his/her normal start time, and no later than 09:30am.
 If the employee has no phone credit, an alternative means of contacting the manager will be accepted.

 - If the employee requests someone to phone in on their behalf, the person must contact the Company before the employee’s normal starting time.

 - When calling in the employee must speak to their direct manager.

 - If the manager is not available, the employee should contact the Office Manager.

 - If sick leave lasts for more than two days the employee must provide the Company with a valid doctor’s certificate.

-- If sick on either a Monday, Friday, before/after a public holiday, or before/after/between booked annual leave the employee must provide a valid doctor’s certificate.
+- If sick on either a Monday, Friday, before/after a public holiday, or before/after/between booked annual leave the employee may be required to provide a valid doctor’s certificate.
 This will be at management discretion.

-- If absent on two occasions during an eight-week period the employee will be required to bring a doctor’s certificate.
+- If absent on two occasions during an eight-week period the employee may be required to bring a doctor’s certificate.
 This will be at management discretion.

 - Starters will be entitled to one paid sick day for every 26 days worked within the first six months of employment.